 The Compassion, Mercy, Justice Ministry at Newton Covenant Church invites you to do a little Summer Reading with us.

 Read the book at your own pace or even give the audiobook a try.
-And keep a look out for more information about an opportunity to gather and discuss the book together this fall!
+We'll be gathering via Zoom to discuss the book together the following Thursday nights:

 ABOUT THE BOOK

 However, Dr. Martin Luther King, Jr. once said that “the most segregated hour in America is 11:00 a.m. on Sunday morning.”
 Equipped with the gospel, the church should be the catalyst for reconciliation, yet it continues to ignore immense pain and division.

 In an effort to bridge the canyon of misunderstanding, insensitivity, and hurt, Mark Vroegop has written this timely resource about the biblical practice of lament, which he defines as “the biblical language of empathy and exile, perseverance and protest.”
 Encouraging you to “weep with those who weep” (Rom.
 12:15), Vroegop invites you to mourn with him over the brokenness that has caused division and to use lament to begin the journey toward a diverse and united church.